Physician Dispensing: Optimizing Patient Use of Inhalers and Other Respiratory Devices

 Target Audience: Physicians, Pharmacists, Dentists

 At the end of this application-based activity, the physician prescriber will be able to:

 - Distinguish between different devices used to deliver inhaled medications to patients with obstructive lung disease;

 - Given a device, list the steps required for device priming, proper use and care; and

 - Demonstrate the ability to counsel patients and caregivers in proper device use.

-Associate Professor, Department of Pharmacy Practice & Science
+Professor and Chair, Department of Pharmacy Practice and Science

 University of Maryland School of Pharmacy